The action of the Weyl group on the $E_8$ root system: Monochromatic cliques

-\begin{remark} We know that the cliques of size 7 in $\Gamma_1$ are 6-faces of the $E_8$ root polytope.
+\begin{remark} We know that the cliques of size 7 in $\Graph{1}$ are 6-faces of the $E_8$ root polytope.
 We can describe the two orbits of these cliques in this framework as well.
 A $6$-face of the polytope is an intersection of two facets.
-There are two types of facets of the $E_8$ root polyopte: $7$-crosspolytopes and $7$-simplices (Proposition \ref{facets}).
-Since the maximal cliques of size 7 in $\Gamma_1$ are not contained in a $7$-simplex, these are exactly the intersections of two $7$-crosspolytopes. \\ Consider the set $c=\{c_1,\ldots,c_7,d_1,\ldots,d_7\}$ as defined above Lemma \ref{sevenfaces}.
-Note that $d=\{d_1,\ldots,d_7\}$ is a non-maximal clique of size 7 in $\Gamma_1$ that is contained in the $7$-crosspolytope with vertices in $c$, but also in the $7$-simplex with vertices $d\;\cup\;\left\{\left(-\frac12, \frac12, \frac12, \frac12, \frac12, -\frac12, -\frac12, -\frac12\right)\right\}$.
-It follows that all non-maximal cliques of size~7 in~$\Gamma_1$ are the intersection of a $7$-crosspolytope with a $7$-simplex.\\ From this it also follows that two $7$-simplices in the $E_8$ root polytope never intersect. \end{remark}
+There are two types of facets of the $E_8$ root polytope: $7$-crosspolytopes and $7$-simplices (Proposition \ref{facets}).
+Since the maximal cliques of size 7 in $\Graph{1}$ are not contained in a $7$-simplex, these are exactly the intersections of two $7$-crosspolytopes. \\ Consider the set $c=\{c_1,\ldots,c_7,d_1,\ldots,d_7\}$ as defined above Lemma \ref{sevenfaces}.
+Note that $d=\{d_1,\ldots,d_7\}$ is a non-maximal clique of size 7 in $\Graph{1}$ that is contained in the $7$-crosspolytope with vertices in $c$, but also in the $7$-simplex with the eight vertices $d\;\cup\;\left\{\left(-\frac12, \frac12, \frac12, \frac12, \frac12, -\frac12, -\frac12, -\frac12\right)\right\}$.
+It follows that every non-maximal clique of size~7 in~$\Graph{1}$ is the intersection of a $7$-crosspolytope with a $7$-simplex.\\ From this it also follows that two $7$-simplices in the $E_8$ root polytope never intersect. \end{remark}

 \begin{remarkdp1} Let $X$ be a del Pezzo surface of degree one over an algebraically closed field, and $C$ the set of exceptional classes in Pic $X$.
-Through the bijection between $C$ and $E$, cliques in $\Gamma_1$ are related to sets of exceptional classes that are pairwise disjoint (see Remark \ref{dp11}).
-These are called \textsl{exceptional sets}, and can be blown down so that we obtain a del Pezzo surface of higher degree (see \cite{Man74}, Chapter IV).
-Since a del Pezzo surface can have degree at most 9 (in which case it is $\mathbb{P}^2$), it is clear that the maximal size of a clique in $\Gamma_1$ is eight.
-We can also describe the two orbits of size seven in this setting; cliques that are maximal correspond to exceptional sets that blow down to a del Pezzo surface of degree eight that is isomorphic to $\P^1\times\P^1$, and cliques that are not maximal correspond to exceptional sets that blow down to a del Pezzo surface of degree eight that is isomorphic to $\P^1$ blown up in one point (\cite{Man74}, remark below Corollary~26.8). \end{remarkdp1}
+Through the bijection between $C$ and $E$, cliques in $\Graph{1}$ are related to sets of exceptional classes that are pairwise disjoint (see Remark \ref{dp11}).
+These are called \textsl{exceptional sets}, and can be blown down so that we obtain a del Pezzo surface of higher degree \cite[Chapter IV]{Man74}.
+Since a del Pezzo surface can have degree at most 9 (in which case it is $\mathbb{P}^2$), it is clear that the maximal size of a clique in $\Graph{1}$ is eight.
+We can also describe the two orbits of size seven in this setting; cliques that are maximal correspond to exceptional sets that blow down to a del Pezzo surface of degree eight that is isomorphic to $\mathbb{P}^1\times\mathbb{P}^1$, and cliques that are not maximal correspond to exceptional sets that blow down to a del Pezzo surface of degree eight that is isomorphic to $\mathbb{P}^1$ blown up in one point \cite[remark below Corollary~26.8]{Man74}. \end{remarkdp1}